rev-net/memo/pitch.md

 ## Context

+The team behind revnets comes from building Juicebox.

-[In July 2021](https://docs.juicebox.money/updates/juicebox-deployed/) Jango and Peri launched [Juicebox](https://juicebox.money) – a programmable financial model which allows anyone to accept and manage funds, issue tokens and NFTs to supporters, and offer hard guarantees, without third parties, secured by its smart contracts, with revenues used to back the $JBX token and community itself as a project on the protocol.
+[In July 2021](https://docs.juicebox.money/updates/juicebox-deployed/) Jango and Peri launched [Juicebox](https://juicebox.money) – a programmable financial model which allows anyone to accept and manage funds, issue tokens and NFTs to supporters, and offer hard guarantees, without third parties, secured by its smart contracts.
+Juicebox exposes a handful of tunable levers that allow for open ended expression of financial relationships – commonly used for fundraisers and indy projects.
+Revnets are one such expression of the Juicebox language.

 As of June 2024, Juicebox has facilitated $185,539,642 in ETH payments to 1,331 projects.
 Importantly, Juicebox has been built and maintained by a group of internet anons organized under JuiceboxDAO, which is itself using the Juicebox model.
-At its core, the experiment has been to create tools that facilitate business models of the future, starting with $JBX.
+At its core, the experiment has been to create tools that facilitate business models of the future, starting with $JBX – the protocol's fee-collecting token.

+We've witnessed the demand for tokenized fundraising and revenue first hand, we know the tradeoffs of the tools at our disposal intimately well, and we understand the legal barriers to growing onchain organizations using status quo agreements.

 ## Problem